rinchhen012/qr-restaurant/README.md

 # QR Restaurant Ordering System

 A modern restaurant ordering system that allows customers to scan QR codes at their tables to view the menu, place orders, and make special requests.
-The system includes a kitchen display system for order management.
+The system includes a kitchen display system for order management and a comprehensive table management interface.

 ## Features